All Episodes

 When you're getting, you know, a gift basket, a Harry and David gift basket from Ahmadinejad, that can't be good.

-We've had a few years of a war that's kept us safe, and much of the world hates us.
+We've had a few years of a war that's kept us safe and much of the world hates us.

-Okay, does that come with a backside?
+Does that come with a backside?

-How's that gonna go?
+How's that going to go?

 And I only have one answer.

-I don't know, and admit it, neither do you.
+I don't know and admit it, neither do you.

 But I will tell you this.

-He has absolutely talked about him, his priorities, and if he does them, I'm scared to death, and you should be too.
+And if he does them, I'm scared to death and you should be too.

 And I have a pretty high bar for fear.

-All righty, 1800-282-2882, Mark Davis in for Rush Limbaugh on the EIB network.
+Mark Davis in for Rush Limbaugh on the EIB Network.

-Well, Steve Miller Band, Abracadabra on the Rush Limbaugh Show.
+Well, Steve Millerband, Abra Cadabra on the Rush Limbaugh Show.

 Mark Davis filling in.